 We and the Legal Ombudsman define a complaint as an expression of dissatisfaction about the way in which we have carried out, or failed to carry out, our work which requires a response.
 This in accordance with the Solicitors Regulation Authority guidelines.

-If you are not happy with the service you have received from Hilary Meredith Solicitors Ltd please contact the person who is handling your case and explain your concerns.
-If you are still not satisfied then you should write to Sinead Cartwright, Director, who is responsible for responding to any complaints you may have regarding the Firm.
+If you are not happy with the service you have received from Hilary Meredith Solicitors Ltd or in respect of our fees, please contact the person who is handling your case and explain your concerns.
+If you are still not satisfied then you should write to Amy Walker, Company Compliance and Standards Officer who is responsible for responding to any complaints you may have regarding the Firm.

 Your letter will be acknowledged within 24 hours.
-Sinead Cartwright will then review your case and respond, in writing, within 10 working days.
+Amy Walker will then review your case and respond, in writing, within 10 working days.
 We endeavour to resolve your complaint within eight weeks of your initial complaint.

-At this stage, if you are still not satisfied, you should contact us again and we will arrange for another Partner or someone unconnected with the matter at the firm to review Sinead Cartwright’s decision.
+At this stage, if you are still not satisfied, you should contact us again within 14 days of Amy’s reply and we will arrange for a Director or someone unconnected with the matter at the firm to review the decision made.
+Your concerns will be reviewed and you will received a response, in writing, within 14 days.

 Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ